Social anxiety disorder: Other drugs

 Other prescription drugs are also used, if other methods are not effective.
 Before the introduction of SSRIs, monoamine oxidase inhibitors (MAOIs) such as phenelzine were frequently used in the treatment of social anxiety.
 Evidence continues to indicate that MAOIs are effective in the treatment and management of social anxiety disorder and they are still used, but generally only as a last resort medication, owing to concerns about dietary restrictions, possible adverse drug interactions and a recommendation of multiple doses per day.
-A newer type of this medication, reversible inhibitors of monoamine oxidase subtype A (RIMAs) such as the drug moclobemide, bind reversibly to the MAO-A enzyme, greatly reducing the risk of hypertensive crisis with dietary tyramine intake.
-However, RIMAs have been found to be less efficacious for social anxiety disorder than irreversible MAOIs like phenelzine.
+RIMAs have been found to be less efficacious for social anxiety disorder than irreversible MAOIs like phenelzine.
+Serotonergic anxiolytic buspirone may also be used.